 Medication Therapy Management (MTM) optimizes therapeutic outcomes for individual patients.
-The Center’s MTM program is dedicated to providing comprehensive medication reviews (CMRs) and targeted medication reviews (TMRs).
+The Center’s MTM program is dedicated to providing annual comprehensive medication reviews (CMRs) for Medicare beneficiaries.

-A CMR is a one-on-one discussion with a pharmacist in which the pharmacist reviews all of a patient’s medications including prescription and nonprescription medications, herbal products and dietary supplements.
-During a CMR, drug interactions, drug therapy problems and gaps in patient care are identified and addressed with each patient.
+A CMR is a one-on-one discussion with a patient in which the pharmacist reviews all of a patient’s medications including prescription and nonprescription medications, herbal products and dietary supplements.
+During a CMR, drug therapy problems such as interactions, nonadherence and gaps in patient care are identified and addressed with each patient.
 The one-on-one discussions also provide a unique opportunity for patients to ask questions or address concerns about their medications.
-CMRs occur annually and generally last between 30 to 60 minutes.

 At the conclusion of the CMR, a personal medication list (PML) is generated and sent to each patient.
 The PML is a comprehensive list of the patient’s medications (prescription and nonprescription medications, herbal products and dietary supplements).